Shun & Kai Cutlery Care

 Cleaning and Storage

 As with any lifetime investment, it’s important to take the best care possible in order to prolong the life of your knife.
 Shun recommends that you protect your investment by handwashing your blades with gentle dish soap.
 Don’t use soaps with citrus extracts or bleach; they can promote corrosion.
 Do not use scouring pads, steel, or gritty cleanser when cleaning the blades.
 Rinse and towel dry immediately.
 Let the knives air dry for a few minutes before returning them to storage.
 Never leave your knife sitting in a sink full of soapy water.
 It does metals no good to be submerged in water for prolonged periods of time, and it’s a danger to you when you reach in.

 Micro-corrosion, which can result in tiny chips or missing pieces in your knife’s cutting edge, can occur because moisture is left on the cutting edge.
 Moisture weakens the stainless steel and promotes micro-corrosion.
 If moisture is left on the cutting edge repeatedly, even normal use in the kitchen can result in small chips in the weakened sections of the edge.
 To guard against this, wash your knife immediately after use and dry it very thoroughly with an absorbent cloth or towel.
 Please take extra care to safely dry the sharp cutting edge of your Shun, keeping your fingers away from the edge.

-After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, sheath, magnetic bar, or in the original box.
+After you have washed and dried your knives, store them in a block, knife case, in-drawer tray, or sheath.
 We do not recommend storing the knives unsheathed in a drawer, as this can be a potential hazard to the blades as well as your fingers.

 Honing and Sharpening